SPWeissmann/COMS1002_F22/Labs/Lab4/README.md

 # Lab 4 Reference
 Author: Sam Weissmann

-Reference for basic information regarding modules and functions.
+Reference sheet for basic information about modules, functions, and imports.

 TABLE OF CONTENTS
 [1.
 Functions](#1-functions)